The 2017 Excellence in Flexography Awards Honored 121 Prints

 But imagine another world, where, after that package gets taken off a pallet, it emerges under the bright lights of Ballroom D in the Hyatt Regency Long Island.
 It gets the careful attention of a half dozen individuals—technically, also consumers—who examine not how flashy it is, but how well it matches a proof, how sharp the image is, how consistent repeats are.
 Words consumers have never even heard before, like moiré or vignette.
 A different kind of superficiality, one where appeal is quantifiably measured and judged.

-It is this fantasy realm which we will inhabit for the next thousand or so words and the 121 images in the accompanying gallery.
+It is this fantasy realm which we will inhabit for the next thousand or so words and the 121 images in the accompanying galleries.
 The same realm where, for a few hours on April 30, several hundred flexographers got together to celebrate great packaging—objectively great packaging, not that bright pink, starburst laden pouch that screams “BUY ME!”
 Where cheap tricks are derided as such and the extra sweat spilled by the men and women on the shop floor or in the premedia department does not go unnoticed.